About Days of Pink Yellowknife

 We address this by asking questions about how we express our gender, what gender means to different people, how we love and who we love, and how we can stop bullying and violence that people deal with when expressing their love and their gender.

 We believe that a safe Yellowknife for everybody includes a safe space for Two-Spirit, orientation diverse and gender diverse people!

 “The International Day of Pink was started in Nova Scotia when 2 straight high school students saw a gay student wearing a pink shirt being bullied.
 The 2 students intervened, but wanted to do more to prevent homophobic & transphobic bullying.
 They decided to purchase pink shirts, and a few days later got everyone at school to arrive wearing pink, standing in solidarity.
 The result was that an entire school took a stand and began working together to prevent homophobic & transphobic bullying.”
 (DayOfPink.org/about)

 The Day of Pink has grown into a Canada-wide event in April.
-The Rainbow Coalition of Yellowknife is excited to take on the organizing role of Day of Pink in Yellowknife.
-The CCGSD has laid out and explained to us what they’re hoping this looks like, but in Yellowknife, we do things differently!
-So, we have a few extra ideas for what would work well for our communities.
+The Rainbow Coalition of Yellowknife has successfully organized Day of Pink movements in Yellowknife, and supported other groups (like Gender & Sexuality Alliances in schools) to be able to host their own events.
 Every year, we plan a full week of events and change the "Day of Pink" to the "Days of Pink".